-The aim of treatment is to keep the mother’s blood glucose levels within normal healthy limits (less than 5.0 mmol/L before breakfast and less than 6.0 mmol/L two hours after the start of each meal).
+The aim of treatment and lifestyle changes is to keep the mother’s blood glucose levels within normal healthy limits.

 Blood glucose level self-monitoring

 This involves checking and recording blood glucose levels four or five times per day (on waking up in the morning and after meals) to ensure that they stay within their normal range.
-Post-pregnancy follow-up blood glucose level checks are also important as gestational diabetes increases the risk of developing type 2 diabetes later in life.
+Post-pregnancy follow-up blood glucose level checks are also important as gestational diabetes increases the risk of developing type 2 diabetes.